peteretelej/tree/README.md

 - [ ] Do not descend directories that contain more a more than # entries with `--filelimit` flag
 - [ ] List directories first before files with `dirsfirst` flag

-### Disclaimer
-Using this project to learn Rust, so it's not production ready.
-Feel free to PR for any improvements.
+Please feel to open PR requests in case interested in implementing some of the pending features.

 ## Installation

 ### Download Binaries

-Ready to use binaries for various platforms are available on the [Releases Page](https://github.com/peteretelej/tree/releases) (Windows, MacOS, Linux).
+You can easily download binaries for different platforms from the [Releases Page](https://github.com/peteretelej/tree/releases) (Windows, MacOS, Linux).
 - Download and unzip for your plaform
 - If placing in $PATH, you can rename it to avoid confusing with any other `tree` binaries